joseamaltes/tracking-squad-dashboard-streamlit/README.md

 # tracking-squad-dashboard-streamlit

-Second dashboard iteration using streamlit
+A dashboard of customers tracking using streamlit and psycog2.